Ibraaaheeeem/alx-low_level_programming/0x01-variables_if_else_while/README.md

 6-print_numberz.c: This program prints all single digit numbers of base 10 starting from 0, followed by a new line.
-7-print_tebahpla.c: This program prints the english alphabet in the reverse order 8-print_base16.c: This program prints all the numbers of the base 16
+7-print_tebahpla.c: This program prints the english alphabet in the reverse order 8-print_base16.c: This program prints all the numbers of the base 16 9-print_comb.c: This program prints all possible combinations of single digit numbers